machawk1/docker-arknoid/README.md

 The "mkminter" command creates a minter of unique opaque strings consisting of digits, letters (betanumerics actually) and a final check character.
-With no arugment, it creates a random shoulder using your NAAN, but you may also specify a fully qualified shoulder of your choice.
+With no argument, it creates a random shoulder using your NAAN, but you may also specify a fully qualified shoulder of your choice.
 A Shoulder string must start with one or more betanumeric letters (bcdfghjkmnpqrstvwxz) and end in a digit.
 The NAAN should be one that you have been assigned (eg,